plone/documentation/docs/backend/schemas.md

 ## Using schema directives

-With `plone.autoform` and `plone.supermodel` we can use directives to add information to the schema fields.
+With `plone.autoform` and `plone.supermodel`, we can use directives to add information to the schema fields.

 ### Omit fields